a. Definition of Family Basics.

 h.
 Life Expectancy.

 This is one of the most dramatic factors proving that family life is better than solitary single life.
 There have been hundreds of studies over the last 150 years that have showing that marriage and family life has a direct and consistent health benefit.
-A man’s average life expectancy is 17 years longer than a single man.
 The Single man has a 32 percent chance of death from unhealthy conditions over the family man; and the single man has a much higher risk of depression.
 Family men have are less likely to smoke, less likely to be alcoholics, and less likely to adopt risky behaviors.
 A study of 27 thousand cases, the single man was more likely to get advanced cancer.
 Family men have a smaller risk of Alzheimer’s disease.

 Not only do married people live longer than singles, the gap between the groups is growing.
 Between 2010 and 2017, the death rates of married people when down an additional 7 percent over the single counter-parts

 In a study in 1858 the longest life expectancy were bank officers (68-76), followed by agriculturists.
 Bringing up the bottom, i.e. the lowest life expectancy were teachers (30-35).
-In 2015 the longest life expectancies were among those occupations having the highest family percentage (farmers, accountants, clergy. lawyers).
-Those having the lowest life expectancy (excluding high risk jobs such as ocean fishermen, coal miners, pilots, etc.) had the lowest family relationships (sports, workaholics, cleaners, etc.).
+In 2015 the longest life expectancy were among those occupations having the highest family percentage (farmers, accountants, clergy. lawyers).
+Those having the lowest life expectancy had the lowest family relationships.